(Title Image: Der Spiegel)

 If female circumcision only ever involved removing the clitoral hood – the female equivalent of a foreskin – and was still deemed “genital mutilation” then you would have a point.
-I doubt you can compare this with women making an informed and conscious choice to have various “body modifications” either.
+I doubt you can compare this with women making an informed and conscious choice to have genital piercings either.

-Just read that again.
+Just read the description of what happens again.
 I’m all for cultural sensitivity and respecting traditions, but….

-I think the point I’m trying to make here is that perceived injustices that might be deemed “the same cause”for both sexes might not be similar at all.
+The point I’m trying to make here is that perceived injustices that might be deemed “the same cause” for both sexes might not be similar at all.
 It’s issues like this that mean we have/need an International Women’s Day in the first place.

 There is some good news.
 Female circumcision is completely outlawed in the UK, though it took until 1985 for a law to be passed, updated in the 2000s in both EnglandandWales and Scotland.
 It’s even against the law for a UK citizen to travel somewhere for the procedure.

 Let’s just say that whenever Wales becomes independent we should maintain that policy.
 However, it appears as though those laws are failing.